 If you are unsure of which format you will need in the future, you should use WAV, as you will always be able to convert it to a lossy format such as MP3.

-• WAV is versatile as it provides an uncompressed audio file that can be converted into other lossy formats if needed.
-MP3 is already a lossy format and converting it to WAV will result in a quality loss.
-You will probably need WAV format for your track in the near future.
+- WAV is versatile as it provides an uncompressed audio file that can be converted into other lossy formats if needed.
+MP3 is already a lossy format, and converting it to WAV will result in a quality loss.
+You will probably need the WAV format for your track in the near future.

-• Storage is so affordable these days, there’s no argument for saving a lower-quality file.
+- Storage is so affordable these days that there’s no argument for saving a lower-quality file.
 However, when sharing, especially on mobile devices, MP3 is a clear winner.

 Depending on the delivery medium you will use your track for, you may not need to choose WAV over MP3.
-But you can always convert from WAV to MP3 whilst having the original copy in an uncompressed format.
-This can’t be done the other way around, as you would’ve already lost the information when using a lossy format such as MP3.
-There are many more formats that you can use such as M4a, PCM, FLAC, OGG, etc. Each one with its pros and cons.
+But you can always convert from WAV to MP3 while keeping the original copy in an uncompressed format.
+This can’t be done the other way around, as you would have already lost information when using a lossy format such as MP3.
+There are many more formats that you can use, such as M4A, PCM, FLAC, OGG, etc., each with its pros and cons.

 But what do you think?
 Do you prefer to store your masters in WAV or MP3?
-Who wins this fight?
+Who wins this debate?
 Let us know in the comments below.

 À propos de l'auteur